Anmol-Ghadia/YetAnotherECommerceSite/README.md

     Can raise:
     1. `Type Error` incorrect type of username or password
     1. `Bound Error`, username and password does not adhere to constraints
+    1. `General Error`, for example username or password incorrect
 1) Request to register a new user
     ```json
     {